 Bruce A. Keyes is of counsel and a business lawyer with Foley & Lardner LLP, where he focuses on transaction counseling and regulatory compliance.
-Mr. Keyes represents private industry, non-profits and municipalities in public private land and waterway redevelopment projects.
+Bruce represents private industry, non-profits and municipalities in public private land and waterway redevelopment projects.
 He has put together numerous complex financing transactions, with a particular emphasis on sustainable neighborhoods, Brownfields, facility improvements, waterway improvements, and the retirement of obsolete facilities.
 Current projects also include urban renewable energy and a broad portfolio of New Market Task Credit financings.
-Mr. Keyes is a member of the firm’s Environmental Regulation and Real Estate Practices and Energy Industry Team.
+Bruce is a member of the firm’s Environmental Regulation and Real Estate Practices and Energy Industry Team.

-Mr. Keyes was recognized in M Magazine’s November 2013 issue as a “Game Changer” for his work with the Menomonee Valley Partners, being “instrumental in shepherding many of the area’s most exciting developments from conception through ribbon-cutting and beyond.”
+Bruce was recognized in M Magazine’s November 2013 issue as a “Game Changer” for his work with the Menomonee Valley Partners, being “instrumental in shepherding many of the area’s most exciting developments from conception through ribbon-cutting and beyond.”
 He is also a recipient of the “Gordon Sinykin Award of Excellence” by the State Bar of Wisconsin, shared in the 2007 and 2009 Phoenix Awards and a “Milwaukee Award for Neighborhood Development Innovations.”
-Mr. Keyes also received the Lynford Lardner Community Service Award and was selected as one of the "40 Under Forty" by the Business Journal of Milwaukee.
+Bruce also received the Lynford Lardner Community Service Award and was selected as one of the "40 Under Forty" by the Business Journal of Milwaukee.

 Affiliations and Community Engagement

 Bruce is an active member of the following:

 Bruce holds a Master of Science in environmental studies from the University of Wisconsin - Madison.
 He earned his J.D. degree in 1990 from the University of Wisconsin Law School, and served as a law clerk in the Eastern District of Wisconsin before coming to Foley.